ohri-anurag/ASPMS/doc/Docs.md

 The default password is "password" (without the quotes).
 This can be changed to some other value once the user has logged in.

 In order to login, enter the password in the text box, and press enter or click Login.

-> **NOTE :** ASPMS is a one user system.
-When one user has logged in, no one else can login till the first user logs out.

 ## Home
 The home page is displayed after logging in.